 This is an opportunity for the evaluator to learn more about the children’s impressions of what is going on with their lives so that the judge may become aware of the circumstances a little better.
-Ultimately the judge is concerned with making decisions that are in the best interests of the children and not what is in your or your opposing party’s best interests.
+Ultimately, the judge is concerned with making decisions that are in the children's best interests and not what is in your or your opposing party’s best interests.

-A word of advice at the outset of this blog post would be to avoid coaching your children to provide certain responses to questions in order to attempt to sway the evaluator.
-For one the evaluator is an experienced interviewer and as a result is adept at keying in on a lie.
+At the outset of this blog post, a word of advice would be to avoid coaching your children to provide certain responses to questions to attempt to sway the evaluator.
+For one, the evaluator is an experienced interviewer and, as a result, is adept at keying in on a lie.

 I advise clients to approach these interviews with their children like they would anything else in life.
 Be truthful, don’t be worried about what is being asked, and always remember that you and their other parent will always love them no matter what is said.
 That’s about it.
-Ideally, your child should be as free of anxiety as possible prior to one of these interviews and confirm your love and put their fears to rest is a good way to start.
+Ideally, your child should be as free of anxiety as possible before one of these interviews, and confirm your love and put their fears to rest is a good way to start.

-One part of the interview process that I believe should be shared is that from my experience the custody evaluator does not typically ask children questions about where he or she wants to live.
+One part of the interview process that I believe should be shared is that the custody evaluator does not typically ask children questions about where he or she wants to live from my experience.

 Like most things in their lives, children have opinions and feelings about which parent they would care to live with.
-Depending on their age these feelings may have the backing of actual circumstances and facts that have shaped that opinion.
-For younger children, their opinion can change on a weekly basis based on which parent bought them McDonald's most recently.
+Depending on their age, these feelings may have the backing of actual circumstances and facts that have shaped that opinion.
+Their opinion can change weekly for younger children based on which parent bought them McDonald's most recently.

-However, evaluators can tell the feelings of a child towards a parent even in situations where seemingly harmless questions are asked.
-If the child is asked to draw a picture of their family and the picture shows you or the other parent at a distance away from the child that can be telling in and of itself.
+However, evaluators can tell a child's feelings towards a parent even in situations where seemingly harmless questions are asked.
+If the child is asked to draw a picture of their family and the picture shows you or the other parent at a distance away from the child, that can be telling in and of itself.